pederz/Face-Image-Occlusions/README.md

   - **Fourth cell**: runs similarity comparison (mated and non-mated) on all features of synthetic samples
   - **Fifth cell**: runs similarity comparison (mated and non-mated) on real vs all synthetic features
 4. Similarity comparisons are saved in `similarity_scores/`, with one file for each of the different categories of comparisons.
+NB!
+This is a time-consuming process!
+Also, increase the print length of the cells to see all the print results, this is specifically for the third cell.
+Since it will loop through all combinations.

 # Distribution plot of similarity scores